alehmanNRDC/Section-30C-Alternative-Fuel-Vehicle-Refueling-Property-Credit/README.md

 # EV Tax Credit Flag Script

-This script identifies adjacent low-population census tracts that qualify for the EV Tax Credit program, helping to highlight how adjacent census tracts can be identified for program eligibility quickly and effectively.
+This script identifies adjacent low-population census tracts that qualify for the [tax Credit ], helping to highlight how adjacent census tracts can be identified for program eligibility quickly and effectively.
 This script performs the following:

-1. Pulls census tract data and relevant demographic information.
+1. Pulls census tract population data
 2. Identifies low-population census tracts.
-3. Flags low-income, neighboring tracts through spatial joins and population analysis.
+3. Flags low-income, neighboring tracts with spatial joins
 4. Outputs a CSV file, Eligibility_Flags.csv, with flagged census tracts and Empowerment Zone information.

 ## Requirements
 This script should be run in an R environment.
-To run this script, you need to install the following R packages:
+It requires the following R packages:

 - quarto
 - sf